arkore-games/arkore.github.io/README.md

 Do third parties see and/or have access to information obtained by the Application?

-Occasionally, at our discretion, We may include or offer third party products or services in this application.
+Occasionally, at our discretion, we may include or offer third party products or services in this application.
 These third party services have separate and independent privacy policies. we therefore have no responsibility or liability for the content and activities of these linked applications.
 Nonetheless, We seek to protect the integrity of our application and welcome any feedback about these applications.

 What are my opt-out rights?

 You can stop all collection of information by the Application easily by uninstalling the Application.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
 You can also request to opt-out via email, at arkore.games@gmail.com.

 Data Retention Policy, Managing Your Information

-We don't retain User Provided data for any time.
+The Application does not retain User Provided data for any time.

 Children